 “I will miss my parents, who have supported me in every game, and my mom’s pasta.
 Uitenhage is quiet and that is what I’ll miss about my hometown.”

-This is a version of an article that appeared in the print edition of the Weekend Post on Saturday, December 29, 2012.
+This is a shortened version of an article that appeared in the print edition of the Weekend Post on Saturday, August 25, 2012.